Bristol Dockers

-The Bristol Dockers (formerly the Bristol Bears) are an Australian rules football club based in Bristol, England.
-The club has both men's and ladies teams competing in the 9 aside format.
+The Bristol Dockers (formerly the Bristol Bears) is an Australian rules football club based in Bristol, England.
+The club has both men's and ladies' teams competing in the 9-a-side format.

-Bristol currently play home games at Aretians Rugby Football Club and train on The Downs, Bristol.
+The club currently plays home games at Aretians RFC fortress and trains there and at The Downs, Bristol.

 History

 The Bristol Bears were the first Australian Rules club in England's West Country, formed in 1991, in the British Australian Rules Football League.
 Their first match was against fellow newcomers the Sussex Swans at Shoreham-by-Sea, the Bears running out 119-point winners.
-The Bears often struggled against the London clubs, although in some seasons difficulties in travel for the Londoners (forfeiting the long road trip west) meant the Bears performed well on paper without actually taking the paddock.
+The Bears often struggled against the London clubs, although occasional difficulties in travel for the Londoners (forfeiting the long road trip west) meant the Bears performed well on paper without actually taking the paddock.

 The Bears changed their name for the 1997 season to the Dockers, continuing on in the BARFL premiership, then becoming part of the BARFL Regional series upon inception of this competition in 2003.
 They won the inaugural Regional premiership in this year, the first flag in their 13-year history.

 With the creation of the Aussie Rules UK regional leagues in 2007, the Dockers elected to play in the BARFL's London Social League (now the Social Division of the AFL London).

 In 2010 the Dockers again made it to the Semi Finals in AFL London Social league, coming undone in the last half of the game and conceding defeat.

-In 2011, the Dockers moved to the 9-a-side format in the Welsh Australian Rules Football League, which meant a change in home ground from Aretians Rugby club.
+In 2011, the Dockers moved to the 9-a-side format in the Welsh Australian Rules Football League (WARFL) which meant a change in home ground from the Aretians Rugby Football Club ground.

-In 2018 the Bristol Dockers announced the formation of a ladies team, a historic moment for the club.
+In 2018 the Bristol Dockers announced the formation of a ladies' team, a historic moment for the club.

 At the conclusion of the 2021 WARFL season, long-time captain-coach Dan "Hoops" Hooper returned to Australia, ending an era dominated by long bombs and torps to goal.